-There are seven secure areas available to Clinical School researchers, two of which are open to all researchers and five for specific projects where a named individual is responsible for management of the area:
+There are eight secure areas available to Clinical School researchers, two of which are open to all researchers and six for specific projects where a named individual is responsible for management of the area:

-- Clinical School Secure Data Hosting Service (ISO27001 accredited) – open to all researchers
+- Clinical School Secure Data Hosting Service – open to all researchers

-- University Information Services secure platform (currently in process of getting ISO27001 accreditation) – open to all researchers
+- University Information Services secure platform – open to all researchers

 - WBIC secure area for storage of WBIC images only (part of UIS platform)

 - Cambridge Clinical Informatics (part of UIS platform)